 Some children struggle more than others when learning to use the toilet.
 This can be for a variety of reasons.
 We understand how very stressful this is for parents.

-We offer free workshops for families in Berkshire covering:
+We offer free workshops for families in Berkshire covering topics including:

 It also provides you with the opportunity for you to ask those difficult questions about toilet training in a safe space.
 Workshops could be face to face or online.